YeisonAndreyLiCe/portfolio/src/blog/concurrency-and-multithreading.md

 ### 1. **In JavaScript/Node.js**

-In Node.js, since it’s single-threaded by default, you need to use libraries or frameworks like `Express` or `Koa` that are built on top of underlying modules (e.g., `http`) to handle concurrency at a higher level.
+In Node.js, since it's single-threaded by default, you need to use libraries or frameworks like `Express` or `Koa` that are built on top of underlying modules (e.g., `http`) to handle concurrency at a higher level.